rkwai/ai-cursor-rules/README.md

 ```

 This provides a convenient way to quickly set up any project with your comprehensive suite of standardized Cursor AI rules and their accompanying documentation.

+## Guiding Philosophy

+This repository and the practices it represents are built on a philosophy centered around creating high-performing, sustainable teams that deliver exceptional value.
+We believe this is achieved through:

+People First Culture: Recognizing that teams are composed of individuals with lives, passions, and the desire for growth.
+We prioritize building trust through consistent action, showing care, fostering psychological safety, and understanding that leadership's primary role is to support and grow team members.
+Culture is shaped by deliberate leadership actions, not just words.

+Clarity and Alignment: Driving execution through extreme clarity on Purpose (Why), Strategy (How), and Roadmap (What).
+This involves leveraging frameworks like OKRs, KPIs, and North Star Metrics, ensuring shared understanding through effective communication, and conducting purposeful meetings (like Roadmap/Backlog Grooming, Sprint Planning, Kick-offs) with defined outcomes and essential participants.

+Empowerment within Guardrails: Practicing "Inversion of Control" or Servant Leadership.
+We provide clear vision, strategic direction, and goals, then empower teams closest to the work to determine the best way to execute.
+Autonomy thrives when coupled with clear boundaries and objectives.

+Structured & Efficient Execution: Implementing disciplined processes that remove friction and protect team focus.
+This includes well-defined workflows (Discovery > Execution), systematic approaches (like Work-centric Design, Bug Triage), effective coordination, leveraging tooling as a support for process, and embracing continuous improvement through action-oriented Retrospectives at both team and leadership levels.

+Holistic Product Development: Fostering a strong, collaborative triad between Product (owning the Value/Capabilities), Design (owning the Usability/Experience), and Engineering (owning the Feasibility/Quality).
+Success requires understanding the user deeply, defining problems rigorously before jumping to solutions, and ensuring work delivers tangible impact.

+Ultimately, this approach aims to create an environment where talented individuals, aligned on purpose and supported by effective processes, can unlock their potential and consistently deliver outstanding results.
+It's an ongoing journey of refinement and learning.